Osspial/rfcs/text/0000-lang-level-licenses.md

 - `\bOR\b`
 Additional patterns may be added as discovered in the ecosystem.

 Cargo will attempt to discover LICENSE files in the crate's root folder.
+Cargo will pull the `LICENSE` or `COPYRIGHT` file for single-licensed crates, and will make a best-effort attempt to match the license in multi-licensed crates with the following rules by finding the file in the crates root that best matches the particular license's SPDX identifier.
+This draft currently doesn't define the exact file matching rules, but the full RFC should probably be more specific here.

 ## The `license!()` macro